kangben258/mobiletrack/README.md

 ## Installation

-This document contains detailed instructions for installing the necessary dependencied for **HCAT**.
+This document contains detailed instructions for installing the necessary dependencied for **Mobiletrack**.
 The instructions have been tested on Ubuntu 18.04 system.

 #### Install dependencies